COREmanager Documentation

 4. Execution of external plugin code.

-5. Add handler.
+5. Add processing module.
 For example, balance.

 6. Platform response.